tonylanglet/Snow-Automation-Platform/README.md

 A couple of the scripts are Powershell module functions re-designed to fit Automation Platform, such as some of the Active Directory scripts.

+You will see these types of setups throughout the scripts (activites) in this repository as it's a security measure and service account vault that could and should be used unless other solutions can replace them.

 ## Authenticate Powershell modules with Automation Platform
 Automation Platform is provided in most cases high-level permissions in multiple systems.
 Out of best practice it is to recommend using a seperate service account for each system instead of one account for all.